 The cabinets were sprayed with two coats of primer.
 STINKY STUFF!
 All the safety equipment was in place—a full-face respirator with a disposable suit.
 I felt terrible for my painter, but it’s what he does best, and I knew he would do a way better job than me.
 I know when to hire a professional.

 Zinsser Cover Stain Primer is also great for blocking nasty stains.
 I had my heart set on white cabinets, so this was the best “insurance policy.”

 The cabinets were painted with the color SW 7008 Alabaster White.
 This type of paint dries super hard and is recommended for trim and cabinets due to its hard finish once it’s cured.
 Super durable!
 I’ve used this paint in our other home, and I think it’s the best paint on the market for the job.
 It gives a smooth finish with factory finish results.
 I’d say that’s a huge success in my book.

 I am NOT a professional cabinet painter, and I want to lay that out there.
 This is the method we chose to paint our kitchen cabinets, and I like the results of the sprayer.
 Working side by side with my painter helped me to complete what seemed like a monumental task in record time.

 The Before & After Results

 I’ve always said that paint changes everything, and I wasn’t wrong with this one.

 CLICK HERE to see the before & afters of our Ranch Home Reno and how drastically different our ranch home kitchen looks today.

-Painting kitchen cabinets aren’t easy and you should always do research before diving into a major painting project.
+Painting kitchen cabinets isn’t easy, and you should always research before diving into a major painting project.
 Always weigh the pros and cons of DIY.
 Or you can do what I did and work with a professional painter.
 Me doing the cleaning and prep was the best option to save some money.

 Secretly I think HE (my painter) was happy to have my help.
 I’m pretty sure we both feel the same about the prep.
 We just want to paint!